Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Ebix, Inc. (EBIX)

-LOS ANGELES, Feb.
-25, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming April 23, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Ebix, Inc. (“Ebix” or the “Company”) ( EBIX) securities between November 9, 2020 and February 19, 2021, inclusive (the “Class Period”).
+LOS ANGELES, March 2, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming April 23, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Ebix, Inc. ("Ebix" or the "Company") (NASDAQ: EBIX) securities between November 9, 2020 and February 19, 2021, inclusive (the "Class Period").
 Ebix investors have until April 23, 2021 to file a lead plaintiff motion.

+- Warning!
+GuruFocus has detected 8 Warning Signs with NAS:EBIX.
+Click here to check it out.

 If you suffered a loss on your Ebix investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/ebix-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.